flame/blis/docs/FAQ.md

 Initially, BLIS was conceived as simply "BLAS with a more flexible interface".
 The original BLIS was written as a wrapper layer around BLAS that allowed generalized matrix storage (i.e., separate row and column strides).
 We also took the opportunity to implement some complex domain features that were missing from the BLAS (mostly related to conjugating input operands).
 This "proto-BLIS" was deployed in [libflame](http://shpc.ices.utexas.edu/libFLAME.html) to facilitate cleaner implementations of some LAPACK-level operations.

 Over time, we wanted more than just a more flexible interface; we wanted an entire framework from which we could build operations in the BLAS as well as those not present within the BLAS.
-After this new BLIS framework was created, it turned out that the interface improvements were much less interesting (and consequential) than some of the framework's other features, and the fact that it allowed developers to rapidly instantiate new BLAS libraries by optimizing only a small amount of code.
+After this new BLIS framework was created, it turned out that the interface improvements were much less interesting (albeit still of consequence) than some of the framework's other features, and the fact that it allowed developers to rapidly instantiate new BLAS libraries by optimizing only a small amount of code.

 ### Why should I use BLIS instead of GotoBLAS / OpenBLAS / ATLAS / MKL / ESSL / ACML / Accelerate?